 So in essence, I have been a bit worried, therefore procrastinating, on posting some of my blogs (which I will post soon), because I suspect there may be some backlash.
 It’s not that I can’t handle it, it’s that I don’t have enough hours in the day as it is, and I’m just not ready to take time with closed minded people who don’t do due diligence and research on their part to prove their point, because that causes me to spend more time proving mine.

 So I have decided this: Those who post rude comments, rude statements, or general comments such as “this is wrong because I say so”, will be ignored until they put forth real evidence justifying their point.
-And by real evidence, I mean peer reviewed journals typically found on sites such as pubmed.com, at which point I hope to have an adult discussion of both points being made, backed by REAL scientific research (more on that in a blog coming soon as well).
+And by real evidence, I mean peer reviewed journals typically found on sites such as PubMed, at which point I hope to have an adult discussion of both points being made, backed by REAL scientific research.

 Interestingly, I found an author who really put things into perspective for me on her blog.
 I’ve actually not yet read any of her books so I can’t comment about them, but I do enjoy her blog posts.
 Ana Spoke really put things into perspective when she wrote about how she dealt with receiving one star reviews on her book.
 Here is what she wrote: